innovationinsoftware/policy-dev/labs/hcp-tf-cis-enforce/index.md

 ### Context

 Manually implementing security controls across cloud resources is error-prone and difficult to scale.
-HashiCorp provides a library of pre-written Sentinel policies based on the CIS AWS Foundations Benchmark, which can be attached to your HCP Terraform workspaces to automatically enforce security, compliance, and operational standards.
+HashiCorp provides a library of pre-written Sentinel policies based on the CIS AWS Foundations Benchmark, which can be attached to your HCP Terraform workspaces to enforce security, compliance, and operational standards automatically.

 ---